 - 3 meals a day in Bhutan.

-- Daily breakfast in Kathmandu and Pokhara and Chitwan National Park full board.
+- Daily breakfast in Kathmandu and Pokhara and full board while in Chitwan National Park.

 - Three domestic airfares within Nepal.

-- Service of airfre booking from Paro (Bhutan) to Kathmandu (Nepal).
+- Service of airfares booking from Bangkok to Paro (Bhutan) to Kathmandu (Nepal) and for onward journey.
 The airfare is not included, though.
-Quote will be be given after you decide the gateway city)
+Quote will be given after you decide the gateway city).

 Trip Does Not Include

 - International airfares and airfares between Bhutan and Nepal.

 - Nepal visa fee $ 25.
 (Nepal visa can be purchased upon arrival in Kathmandu airport).

 - Expenses of personal nature such as drinks, tip, phone, laundry etc.

 - Extra expenses or loss due to nature of unforeseen events such as flight cancellation, inclement weather, illness, accident, civil unrest etc.